September 21st 2017

 When Edward Cullen stepped into the light in a forest glade in the first outing of the Twilight Saga, don’t tell me you weren’t mesmerized, and secretly wishing for spangle skin yourself.
 We’re all magpies at heart, drawn to the sparkly things in life, and after what has seemed like centuries of ‘no makeup makeup’ dominating the catwalk, glitter is finally getting a look in via some of the most masterly makeup artists, designers and brands out there.

-Pat McGrath seemed like a one woman pioneer for all things shimmering when she debuted red glitter lips at Atelier Versace AW16 and subsequently launched her sell-out microfine glitter effect lip kits (Lust 004 if you’re lucky enough to track one down).
-The sequinned packaging of the already cult McGrath Labs product offering is telling of spangle’s now edgy, high fashion credentials, but when ‘nude’ experts such as Bobbi Brown and Burberry’s Wendy Rowe started decking out AW16 eyes in glitter, we knew something was up.
+Pat McGrath seemed like a one woman pioneer for all things shimmering when she debuted red glitter lips at shows and subsequently launched her sell-out microfine glitter effect lip kits (Lust 004 if you’re lucky enough to track one down).
+The sequinned packaging of the already cult McGrath Labs product offering is telling of spangle’s now edgy, high fashion credentials, but when ‘nude’ experts such as Burberry’s Wendy Rowe started decking eyes in glitter, we knew something was up.
 We’re not suggesting that you do a Val Garland at Giambattista Valli and trace glitter under your eyebrows (looked great on Gigi but…), yet sparkle shouldn’t be the eternal reserve of children’s parties, 80s scrunchies and underfed vampires.
 It’s finally playtime for us mere mortals, even if that just entails blinging up a compact or two.
-Here’s a guide to new season glitter, no matter what level your commitment to glitz.
+Here’s a guide to party season glitter, no matter what level your commitment to glitz.
 I’ve not put the eyebrows on here but they fall into the PhD grading of glitter I feel.

 So the following constitutes cheating a bit as your face won’t actually have much to show for in the sequin stakes, but on the other hand, your handbag will.
 These provide a cheerful upgrade from the usual black plastic palettes and uniform beige lipsticks lurking sulkily in your clutch bag.
-Break these out and doing your makeup in public is entertainment, not something to be chastised for (looking at you Japan).
+Break these out and doing your makeup in public is basically entertainment for all.

 Up the ante, without going overboard.
 Eyecatching is the aim.